SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 When factory got broken by comrad, eggs were shattered.
 When Rachel is loved less, the room smelt of eggs.

-Togetherness as manifest by eggs...
+Connection as manifest by eggs...
 But not necessarily positive.

-- CA twins as "two-egged"
+- CA twins as "two-egged" — that they are in some respects inseperalbe
+- CD sad sea queen where Rachel is loved less smelt of eggs — Rahel is loved a little less, and she "smells" others being loved (Sophie Mol?)
+-

 - CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory